gwg605/TwitchStreamer/Readme.md

 cd Streamer
 npm start
 ```
-Put your Twitch key to edit box and press 'Start streaming' button.
-The error message will be displayed if error occured, otherwise 'Start streaming' button will be repaced to 'Stop streaming'.
+Put your Twitch key to the edit box and press the 'Start streaming' button.
+The error message will be displayed if an error occurred, otherwise the 'Start streaming' button will be replaced to 'Stop streaming'.

-# Troublshooting
+# Troubleshooting
-Streamer/main.js file contains commected 'mainWindow.webContents.openDevTools()' line.
+Streamer/main.js file contains the commented 'mainWindow.webContents.openDevTools()' line.
 Uncomment this line to see DevTools.
 The streamer application produces some output to the console.

 You can build 'Debug' versions: OBS, obs-addon.
-These version will provide detailed logs to the console.
+These versions will provide detailed logs to the console.